openstack-archive/patrole/README.rst

     Realistically this is not always possible because some services have not yet moved to policy in code.

+* *Customizable*.
+Patrole should be able to validate custom policy overrides to ensure that those overrides enhance rather than undermine the cloud's RBAC configuration.
+In addition, Patrole should be able to validate any role.
 * *Self-cleaning*.
 Patrole should attempt to clean up after itself; whenever possible we should tear down resources when done.